krutikmehtaa/open-source-plugins/README.md

 ## Credits

 Developed and maintained by **Krutik Mehta**.
-Contributions and improvements from the open-source community are always welcome.
+Pull requests are welcome!